-These cozy Christmas Breakfast Ideas are so easy to make ahead – take the stress out of the holidays by meal prepping breakfast!
+These cozy Christmas Breakfast Ideas are so easy to make ahead – take the stress out of the holidays by meal prepping breakfast or brunch!

 The feeling of waking up on Christmas morning is unmatched!
 Regardless of your family traditions, the one thing that remains the same is the excitement of waking up on Christmas morning and spending time together with your loved ones.
 If you want something new to add to your Christmas morning spread, you'll love the ideas in this post!

 The amount of delicious options are endless.
 There is a recipe to please everyone, whether you want a delicious savoury breakfast casserole, a warm drink or a sweet and creamy oatmeal.
 The best part: so many of these recipes are meal prep friendly!
 That means you can wake up to breakfast ready for you.
 Start Christmas morning off right, before worrying about preparing Christmas dinner!

 Here are some top tips for these easy Christmas breakfast ideas: